What Are eVTOLs? Are They the Future of Aviation?

 AIR’s AIR ONE is currently awaiting its Part 91 aircraft operator certification from the FAA, which would allow the eVTOL to operate for private or personal uses.
 “In this section, for example, you can land in your backyard,” Plaut said.
 “You can land in any private property, wherever you deem it safe and you have authorization from the owner.”

-With nearly 300 preorders — according to Plaut, the majority of customers are doctors, former pilots and people from Palo Alto — AIR ONE could be one of the first eVTOLs outside of tests to take to the skies in the United States.
-The Israel-based company sees the United States as their primary market — Plaut said it’s the most prolific and easiest market to break into — with a few hundred being sold in the first few years to a few thousand after.
+With nearly 300 preorders — according to Plaut, the majority of customers are doctors, former pilots and people from Palo Alto — AIR ONE could be one of the first eVTOLs outside of tests to take to the skies in the U.S. Plaut said the U.S. is the most prolific and easiest market to break into, with a few hundred eVTOLs being sold in the first few years to a few thousand after.
 “We’re talking about a fractional element in the general scheme,” Plaut said.
 “It’s not like you’re going to have 200,000 of those flying over Austin.”

 Commercial eVTOL Use